 - Approximately 119,000 people under 21 are treated in hospital emergency rooms for alcohol-related injuries annually.

-The report goes on to say that underage drinking is also associated with unwanted, unplanned and unprotected sexual activity, disruption of normal growth and sexual development, and physical and sexual assault.
+Underage drinking is also associated with unwanted, unplanned and unprotected sexual activity, disruption of normal growth and sexual development, and physical and sexual assault.

-Here are some factors that may increase the risk that a teen will use alcohol:
+Here are some factors that may increase the risk that a teen will use alcohol.

 - Significant social transitions such as graduating to middle or high school;